 - Old carta de nombramiento: The carta from the school written on your TIE.

 - New carta de nombramiento: The carta that you received for the upcoming school year.
 Some sources say that you can go to the appointment without your new carta, and just submit it within a month of your application.

-- Printed Cita (Appointment) Confirmation: Yes, you do need an appointment this year due to the limitations brought about by COVID-19.
+- Printed Cita (Appointment) Confirmation: There are a few ways to submit your prórroga application.
+One of them is going in-person at an extranjería.
+You need an appointment for in-person submission due to the limitations brought about by COVID-19.
 Book your appointment through this website.
 Make sure to print the confirmation sent to your email.
 If you do not want to go to an extranjería to submit these requirements, then obviously you do not need this.
-This year, you can simply go to any Correos and submit your requirements from there.
-Make sure that you know exactly to which Extranjería your documents need to be sent, so check your regional sources for the updated list.

 At your appointment at the Extranjería or during your visit to a Correos, they will either scan all of the documents or take your photocopies, then they will place a sticker on one of the EX-00 forms that you submitted.
 This is proof that you have had your prórroga application in process.
 GUARD THIS DOCUMENT!!!
 You need this to 1) get an autorización de regreso, should you wish to travel outside Spain in the summer, and 2) to get to your toma de huellas appointment.

 Okay, I got my documents and sent them to the Extranjería/Correos.
 Now, what?